Mercado breaks tie with 2nd homer, Indians beat Tigers 8-6

 UP NEXT

-Tigers: LHP Ryan Carpenter is expected to be recalled from Toledo to start Tuesday.
-He’s 1-5 with an 8.36 ERA in eight starts for Detroit.
+Tigers: LHP Ryan Carpenter (1-5, 8.36 ERA) will be recalled from Toledo to start Tuesday.
+RHP José Cisnero was optioned to Toledo.

 Indians: RHP Zach Plesac (3-3, 4.00 ERA) will be recalled from Triple-A Columbus to start Tuesday.